 - Brainwashed and Crazy/Demonic Possession/Grand Theft Me: A mix of both.
-At first, she was just brainwashed, however, after Marik gets kicked out of his own body, even before he did a Heel-Face Turn, he picked Anzu as his host until Yami Marik was defeated.
+At first, she was just brainwashed, however, after Marik gets kicked out of his own body, even before he did a Heel-Face Turn, he picked Anzu as his host until Dark Marik was defeated.
 Poor girl doesn't even know it.

 - Indirectly, without even knowing it herself, she is The Dark Chick for Marik.
 He often uses her body to get information, or to do his dirty work.
-At least until the battle city arc is over.
+At least until the Battle City arc is over.

-- Cool Big Sis: To Shizuka.
+- Cool Big Sis: To Shizuka, Jounouchi's little sister.